Arrival (ARVL) and the Battle of Fundamentals vs. Technicals

 ARVL’s Market Performance

-ARVL stocks went down by -0.65% for the week, with a monthly jump of 41.58% and a quarterly performance of -31.60%, while its annual performance rate touched 87.96%.
-The volatility ratio for the week stands at 8.05% while the volatility levels for the past 30 days are set at 8.35% for Arrival.
-The simple moving average for the period of the last 20 days is 2.39% for ARVL stocks with a simple moving average of 0.52% for the last 200 days.
+ARVL stocks went up by 6.81% for the week, with a monthly jump of 5.35% and a quarterly performance of -23.15%, while its annual performance rate touched 102.25%.
+The volatility ratio for the week stands at 4.95% while the volatility levels for the past 30 days are set at 7.16% for Arrival.
+The simple moving average for the period of the last 20 days is 4.25% for ARVL stocks with a simple moving average of 4.29% for the last 200 days.

-During the last 5 trading sessions, ARVL fell by -0.65%, which changed the moving average for the period of 200-days by +84.02% in comparison to the 20-day moving average, which settled at $18.18.
-In addition, Arrival saw -34.50% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ARVL rose by +6.81%, which changed the moving average for the period of 200-days by +89.49% in comparison to the 20-day moving average, which settled at $18.54.
+In addition, Arrival saw -31.40% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for ARVL